smichael14/MSDS-696-Regis-University/README.md

 nrow(train_sales)
 nrow(test_sales)
 ```
-The output above is to demonstate the split of data.
+The output above is to demonstrate the split of data.

 Below